 Course Code: ela

-In this lesson, we'll match favorite infant-caregiver games to the neurological functions they stimulate.
+Can you guess when a baby's brain grows the most?
+How do you facilitate this growth?
+Again, the answer is play!
+In this lesson, you'll match favorite infant-caregiver games to the neurological functions they stimulate.
 You'll also learn how language affects the development of thinking skills, just as the function of thinking affects language development.
-Then, you'll find out how to help your child progress to past tense, contractions, pronouns, and conjunctions.
-You'll also learn about the fascinating thought processes behind questions.
+You'll then explore how to keep this circle of growth cycling.

-In this lesson, we'll continue with a few more do's and don'ts for caregivers, emphasizing our favorite learning tool: games!
-Then, you'll learn how sounds depend on strong, agile mouth muscles.
-Before you start thinking about tongue push-ups, remember we always focus on maximizing the opportunities within natural interactions.
+Expanding on the anatomy lesson, this lesson will show you how sounds depend on strong, agile mouth muscles.
+Before you start thinking about tongue push-ups, remember that it's best to maximize the opportunities within natural interactions.
 A discussion of feeding—including your choices of bottles, cups, and straws—is key.
-We'll answer complex and controversial questions about pacifiers, sippy cups, and thumb sucking, and I'll provide some great tips for easing necessary transitions.
+The lesson will answer complex and controversial questions about pacifiers, sippy cups, and thumb sucking, and provide some great tips for easing necessary transitions.

 There are no prerequisites to take this course.

 The instructional materials required for this course are included in enrollment and will be available online.

 A new session of each course opens each month, allowing you to enroll whenever your busy schedule permits.

 Once a course session starts, two lessons will be released each week for the six-week duration of your course.
 You will have access to all previously released lessons until the course ends.

 The interactive discussion area for each lesson automatically closes two weeks after each lesson is released, so you're encouraged to complete each lesson within two weeks of its release.